DaniAcu/mmRTLS/navDev/README.md

 # Configure
 idf.py menuconfig
-Remember to set your desired desired bitrate on the MONITOR_BAUD
+Remember to set your desired desired bitrate on the MONITOR_BAUD, if not defaults to 74880

 # Build
 idf.py build